RealA10N/alon.kr/src/routes/posts/circuit-complexity/+page.md

 We now show that for certain functions with $n$ inputs, any gate computing them must consist of at least $\mathcal{O}(n)$ gates.

-We say that a function $f$ *depends* on a variable $x_i$ if there exists an assignment that fixes all other variables so that changing only $x_i$ from 0 to 1 makes the output of $f$ change.
+We say that a function $f$ *depends* on a variable $x_i$ if there exists an assignment that fixes all other variables so that changing only $x_i$ from 0 to 1 changes the output of $f$.
-It is easy to see that in any circuit that computes $f$, there must be a path from all variables $x_i$ that $f$ depends on to the output vertex.
+It is easy to see that in any circuit that computes $f$, there must be a path from every variable $x_i$ that $f$ depends on to the output vertex.
 Hence, each input vertex $x_i$ must have an out-degree of at least 1.
 Since in our model the in-degree of each gate is $\le 2$, just connecting all input vertices to arbitrary gates will require at least $\lceil n/2 \rceil$ gates, and hence the $\mathcal{O}(n)$ lower bound.